Elinor Barker: 2017–2020

 At the 2020 Track Cycling World Championships in Berlin, Germany, Barker won gold in the points race on the final day of the championships, taking Great Britain's only title of the meeting.
 It was her second triumph in the event after first winning the title in 2017.
 She was also part of the team that took silver in the team pursuit.
-Later that year, Barker won two titles at the European Track Championships, one as part of the team pursuit squad, and an individual gold in the elimination race.
+Later that year, Barker won two titles at the European Track Championships, one as part of the team pursuit squad in which she competed during the qualifying round but sat out the final, and an individual gold in the elimination race.
 She concluded the competition with a bronze medal in the madison, partnering Kenny.

-2021–2024
+2021–2026

-In 2021, Barker was part of the British squad that won silver in the team pursuit at the delayed 2020 Summer Olympics in Tokyo.
-Barker competed in the qualifying round but was then replaced by Evans in the line-up.
-Germany beat Great Britain's world record in the final which Barker didn't take part in.
-Barker later revealed that she was pregnant while competing in Tokyo.
-She took inspiration from other professional cyclists that had become mothers, adding "I’d like to say a sincere and heartfelt thank you to Lizzie Deignan, Laura Kenny and Sarah Storey,"..."Because of these women (and many more) I didn’t doubt the future of my career for one second."
+In 2021, Barker was part of the British squad that won silver in the team pursuit at the delayed (Note: The 2020 Summer Olympics were postponed in March 2020 in response to the COVID-19 pandemic.)
+2020 Summer Olympics in Tokyo.
+At the time, Barker was pregnant by cyclist Casper von Folsach, whom she married in October 2024.
+She competed in the qualifying round but was then replaced by Evans in the line-up.
+Germany beat Great Britain's world record in the final which Barker did not take part in.
 During the Games she signed a two-year deal to join the Uno-X team from 2022.
-Barker said Uno-X's response to her pregnancy reveal had been "reassuring."
+She was inspired to continue competing after becoming a mother by other professional cyclists that had done so including Lizzie Deignan, Kenny, and Sarah Storey.

-After giving birth in March 2022, Barker took maternity leave from cycling, however she was selected by Wales for the 2022 Commonwealth Games in Birmingham, England, where she competed in the road-race.
-In 2023, Barker chose to focus more on road cycling for the first time in her career, and she returned to cycling with Uno-X with a 15th place finish at the Vuelta CV Feminas.
-Barker then switched back to the track and she won two gold medals for Great Britain at the 2023 UEC European Track Championships in Grenchen.
-The event was her first major track cycling competition since becoming a mother.
-She was a member of the quartet that triumphed in the team pursuit, and she then celebrated victory in the madison partnering Archibald.
+Barker took maternity leave after giving birth in March 2022.
+She was selected by Wales for that year's Commonwealth Games in the road-race.
+The following year, Barker finished 15th at the Vuelta CV Feminas, before winning two gold medals at the 2023 UEC European Track Championships in Grenchen, her first major track cycling competition since becoming a mother.
+She triumphed as a member of the quartet that won the team pursuit and also in the madison partnering Archibald.